 The Ontario Ministry of Children and Youth Services (The Ministry) has announced their intention to transform the way community based mental health services are delivered to children and youth in Ontario.
-Key to this transformation initiative is the move toward the implementation of Lead Agencies in 34 Service Delivery Areas across the province.
+Key to this transformation initiative is the move toward the implementation of Lead Agencies in 33 Service Delivery Areas across the province.
 These Lead Agencies will be responsible for working with local child and youth mental health providers and other community partners to determine how best to serve children, youth and families.

 The Lead Agency selected for the Toronto area is East Metro Youth Services.
-Over the coming months East Metro Youth Services will begin its planning work to transition to the new model.
-However, full implementation of the new model will not take place for two to three years.
-In the interim, The Ministry has announced there will be no changes to the operations of current service providers.
-As full details of the program are not yet known it is uncertain what impact, if any, introduction of the transformation of children's mental health services in Ontario will have on the future programs and operations of the Centre over the medium and long term.
+East Metro Youth Services continues its planning work.
+As the planning process continues, it is uncertain what impact, if any, introduction of the transformation of children's mental health services in Ontario will have on the future programs and operations of the Centre.